codeducks/xBOT/README.md

 [![Wiki](https://img.icons8.com/ios/32/000000/wikipedia.png)](https://www.github.com/codeducks/xBOT/wiki)
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/codeducks/xBOT/tree/master)

+## Modules.

+* admin
+All bot admin commands are in this module.
+This module could be loaded with the 'bot load' command.
+* default
+Leave this in the defaultmodules array!
+This module has the bot.js file which is pretty essential if you want to load modules while the bot is live.
+* economy
+$$$! dolla dolla bills!
+This module is for the economy in the bot!
+The module uses the 'main.db' database!
+* fun
+fun stuff.
+just some stuff that is not nessecary but is fun to use.
+* mod
+Moderation commands...
+pretty useful.
+* util
+help command, say command, ping command.

 ## Commands.
 add your prefix before the command.
 you can always add -h after a command to see what it does